If you are looking for the best rates on your mortgage in the Midland Penetanguishene Tay and Tiny Township area, you have come to the right place.

 An open mortgage can also be fixed or variable.
 The interest rate will be higher than for a closed mortgage but it is more flexible.
 Generally, you can pay an open mortgage off anytime or make additional payments without penalties.
 Terms range from six months to five years so you can not lock in for as long as a closed mortgage.
-If you want to get rid of your mortgage quickly, or think you may be selling or moving in the near future, this is a good option.
+If you want to get rid of your mortgage quickly or think you may be selling or moving in the near future, this is a good option.

 Why are mortgage rates so different?

 Rates vary according to institutions.
-All of the banks have completely different products which is why their pricing is different.
+All of the banks have completely different products which are why their pricing is different.
 The price you pay depends on what features you want on that mortgage, mainly prepayment features.
 The ability to give additional lump sums of money as often as you can is important because it all goes to the principal.
-Discounted rate mortgages often have limited prepayment features which are suitable for most people.
+Discounted rate mortgages often have limited prepayment features that are suitable for most people.

 What is CMHC?

 Canada Mortgage and Housing Corporation (CMHC) is a Crown corporation that mainly provides mortgage loan insurance to residential home buyers.
 It was originally set up in 1946 to arrange post-war housing for veterans.
-Today it helps Canadians who can’t easily afford buying a house through their mortgage default insurance program.
+Today it helps Canadians who can’t easily afford to buy a house through their mortgage default insurance program.

 What is mortgage default insurance?

-The insurance costs you between 1.75 per cent to 2.95 per cent of your mortgage amount and you have to buy and pay for this insurance on top of your mortgage.
-It protects the banks and the money lenders if a home owner defaults on their mortgage but does not protect the homeowner.
+The insurance costs you between 1.75 percent to 2.95 percent of your mortgage amount and you have to buy and pay for this insurance on top of your mortgage.
+It protects the banks and the money lenders if a homeowner defaults on their mortgage but does not protect the homeowner.
 However, lenders do offer lower mortgage rates because their risk is decreased.